-By committing to being recognized as a leader in its relationships with communities, where Pembina is welcomed as a safe and responsible partner, Pembina employees, consultants, contractors and directors are expected to: understand what communities value and what is important to them; make measurable commitments and deliver on them; minimize potential impacts of Pembina's projects and operations by conducting early, meaningful and ongoing engagement; and identify partnership opportunities in support of community and economic development for mutual benefit.
+Our community relations policy focuses on the company's commitment to being recognized as a leader in its relationships with communities, where Pembina is welcomed as a safe and responsible partner whose positive social impact creates significant value for all of its stakeholders.
+Under this policy, Pembina's employees, consultants, contractors and directors are expected to recognize and respond to the needs of the community, while addressing broader social issues by: understanding what communities value and what is important to them; making measurable commitments and delivering on them; minimizing potential impacts of Pembina's projects and operations by conducting early, meaningful and ongoing engagement; and identifying partnership opportunities in support of community and economic development for mutual benefit.